Flat Roof Insulation: why insulate the roof at all?

 Proper insulation of commercial roofs is just as important as the insulation of the houses where we live with our families.

-Proper commercial roof insulation not only saves money, but increases the comfort of people working inside the building as well as reduces environmental pollution.
+Proper commercial roof insulation saves money, increases workers’ comfort, and reduces environmental pollution.

-Materials and method of installation of insulating materials for flat roofing materials depend on:
+Materials and method of installation of insulating materials for flat roofs depend on the following:

-2. Area of the roof and building specialization
+2. Area of the top and building specialization.

 High-Density Extruded Polystyrene (XPS)

 XPS (R-value is 5) is a rigid foam made of polystyrene polymer.
-Common release form is foam board (different thickness).
-Nine times out of ten this material is pink, but there may be other options depending on the added dye and brand.
+A standard release form is foam board (different thicknesses).
+Nine times out of ten, this material is pink, but there may be other options depending on the added dye and brand.
 Insulation thickness differs according to the roofing project.

 High-Density Extruded Polystyrene - Flat Roof Insulation